mattattui/site-builder/README.md

 Nice-to-haves:
 --------------

-* Introspection: it would be good if templates could get a list of other templates, e.g. for building navigation.
-This would require building an object with page titles/front-matter and setting it as something accessible from the templates.

 * Support for inline images.
 You can do it just fine right now by adding resources to your output folder, but it'd be nicer if they were part of the